 Watch the video below:

 A partnership between United Way and Austin Community College, the Parenting Students Project supports parenting students, ages 18-29, with financial incentives and wrap-around support to help them complete post-secondary education.
 The pilot is spearheaded by Annie E Casey Foundation’s Expanding Opportunities for Young Families initiative, and is supported by Advance Together, and American Rescue Plan Act funds from the City of Austin.

-Students who are enrolled full-time earn a guaranteed income stipend of up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital services.
+Students who are enrolled full-time earn a cash transfer or stipend of up to $6,000 per year, and also have access to child care scholarships, emergency cash assistance, a peer community, advising, tutoring, and other vital services.

 The Parenting Students Project is one of several 2-Gen (2-Generation) programs run by United Way as part of our collective impact work to fight poverty, serving parents and children simultaneously to promote better financial outcomes for both generations.